SelectUSA/website/_posts/2015-01-27-why-select-usa.md

 <span class="imgright">![Chemistry Teacher](images/why5.jpg "Chemistry Teacher")</span>

-The American work force is highly educated.
-Forty-three percent of Americans between the ages of 25 to 64 have completed a level of education beyond high school, which is fifth among all developed countries and considerably more than the OECD average of 32 percent.&nbsp; ([Organization for Economic Cooperation and Development](http://www.oecd.org/unitedstates/United%20States-EAG2014-Country-Note.pdf).)
+The American workforce is highly educated.
+Over 57 percent of Americans in the civilian labor force over the age of 25 have completed a level of education beyond high school.&nbsp; ([U.S. Bureau of Labor Statistics](http://www.oecd.org/unitedstates/United%20States-EAG2014-Country-Note.pdf).)

 <span class="imgleft">![Port Workers](images/why6.jpg "Port Workers")</span>

 U.S. workers are also among the world’s most productive, both in the value of a worker’s output per hour or over the course of a year.

-The more than 153 million workers in the U.S. civilian labor force are diverse, flexible in the workplace, and mobile. &nbsp; They have a long history of adapting to circumstances and stepping up to opportunities that present themselves. &nbsp; It is part of the American spirit.
+The more than 157 million workers in the U.S. civilian labor force are diverse, flexible in the workplace, and mobile. &nbsp; They have a long history of adapting to circumstances and stepping up to opportunities that present themselves. &nbsp; It is part of the American spirit.

 **World’s Top Universities and Colleges**